Consistent monitoring of quantum fluctuations

 The non-consistency is a signature of quantum coherence.
 When some fluctuating quantity can be monitored consistently, it is said to have decoherent (or consistent) histories~\cite{griffiths-coherent-histories,griffiths-93-prl,gellmann-hartle-prd,dowker-halliwell-prd,omnes-review,halliwell-review}, and considered to behave ``temporal-classically''~\cite{luppi2025temporal}.
 Recently, the emergence of decoherent histories in many-body quantum systems has attracted considerable attention ~\cite{gemmer-steigeweg-14,gemmer-16-markov,classicality-thermalization,strasberg-scipost,dhc-prx,wang-strasberg,ferte25,Strasberg:2026xwx}; see also \cite{strasberg-scipost,milz-markov19,non-markovian-milz,markov-pollock,strasberg-classicality-markov} for relation to Markovianity.
 These works suggest that macroscopic quantities in chaotic many-body systems have \textit{approximate} decoherent histories, namely, they can be monitored consistently up to a certain ``coarse-grained'' resolution~(see \cite{brukner-leggett-garg} for related work on macro-realism~\cite{leggett-garg}).
-However, some basic quantitative questions remain unsettled.
+The aforementioned works focused on extensive quantities that almost commute with the Hamiltonian and thus evolve slowly.
+Meanwhile, concerning more generic extensive observables, some basic quantitative questions are left unsettled.
 In particular, it is unknown whether one may consistently monitor thermal fluctuations at equilibrium, whose magnitude scales as the square root of the volume [$\bigO(\sqrt{V})$] in general.

-In this Letter we answer this question by ``(most often) no''.
-We show that it is in general impossible to monitor consistently $\bigO(\sqrt{V})$ fluctuations.
+In this Letter, {\highlight we address this question in a framework of Gaussian weak measurements~\cite{ferte25}, which is conceptually akin to the consistent histories formalism, despite technical differences.} We show that it is in general impossible to monitor consistently $\bigO(\sqrt{V})$ fluctuations.
 The disturbance is quantified by the linear response function (susceptibility).
 As a consequence, equilibrium thermal fluctuations cannot be monitored consistently in general, with two notable exceptions: at infinite temperature (where susceptibility vanishes), or at a critical point with $\gg \sqrt{V}$ fluctuations.
 To reach these conclusions, we analytically characterize a setup in which a short-range correlated many-body system interacts with a number of measurement ancillas at multiple time steps.

 \textit{Macroscopic quantity and Gaussianity.--} We consider a quantum many-body system defined on a $d$-dimensional lattice with $V \gg 1$ sites.
 A macroscopic quantity is an operator that is a sum over lattice sites: